neuml/txtai/docs/index.md

 ![architecture](images/architecture.png#gh-light-mode-only)
 ![architecture](images/architecture-dark.png#gh-dark-mode-only)

 Embeddings databases are a union of vector indexes (sparse and dense), graph networks and relational databases.
-This enables vector search with SQL, topic modeling, graph analysis and more.

-Embeddings databases can stand on their own and/or serve as a powerful knowledge source for large language model (LLM) prompts.
-Build autonomous agents, retrieval augmented generation (RAG) processes and multi-model workflows.
+This foundation enables vector search and/or serves as a powerful knowledge source for large language model (LLM) applications.

+Build autonomous agents, retrieval augmented generation (RAG) processes, multi-model workflows and more.

 Summary of txtai features: